-To distinguish between children in a particular oversubscription criterion, priority will be determined on the basis of distance between home and school.
-This is measured in a straight line from an entrance door of the residential dwelling to the centre of the main entrance to the school site on Queen Street using Devon LA's Geographical Information System (GIS).
+The constitution of the co line from an entrance door of the residential dwelling to the centre of the main entrance to the school site on Queen Street using Devon LA's Geographical Information System (GIS).
 Children who live closer to the school have a higher priority for admission.
-Where two or more initions and explanatory notes children reside within a block of flats, they will be deemed to live at an equal distance from the school.
-If the tie-breaker above is not sufficient to distinguish between applicants in a particular oversubscription criterion, there will be a random ballot.
-This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
+Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
+If the tie-breaker above is not sufficient to distinguish between applicants in a p oversubscription criterion, there will be a random ballot.
+This will be undertaken by a independent of the school by the operation of an electronic list randomiser.
 Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
 We will admit them all, as permitted by the infant class size rules and exceed our PAN.
-This school is an academy.
+Type of school This school is an academy.
 Academies don't have to follow the national curriculum and can set their own term times.
 They still have to follow the same rules on admissions, special educational needs and exclusions as other state schools.
 Academies get funding direct from the government, not the local council.
 They're run by an academy trust which employs the staff.
-Children attending our school are expected to wear a uniform.
-Some of the items required can be purchased from us and the rest from most retail outlets.
-Parents unable to purchase items of uniform or equipment will not be penalised.
-We operate a scheme to assist families in need.
-We will operate a waiting list for each year group until the end of the academic year.
+Uniform Children attending our school are expected to wear a uniform.
+Some of the items require can be purchased from us and the rest from most retail outlets.
+Parents unable to purchas items of uniform or equipment will not be penalised.
+We operate a scheme to assist familie in need.
+Waiting Lists We will operate a waiting list for each year group until the end of the academic year.
 This will be maintained by us and shared with the LA.
 Our waiting lists will only contain the names of children who have formally applied and been refused admission.
 Children's positions on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
 The length of time on a waiting list does not affect a child's position.
 Parents must confirm they wish the child to remain on the waiting list when requested to do so and must reapply at the end of the academic year.
 This is to ensure the list is kept up to date.